nikhilreddydev/json/README.md

 1. Implement the SAX interface in a class.
 You can use class `nlohmann::json_sax<json>` as base class, but you can also use any class where the functions described above are implemented and public.
 2. Create an object of your SAX interface class, e.g. `my_sax`.
-3. Call `bool json::sax_parse(input, &my_sax)`; where the first parameter can be any input like a string or an input stream and the second parameter is a pointer to your SAX interface.
+3. Call `bool json::sax_parse(input, &my_sax)` where the first parameter can be any input like a string or an input stream and the second parameter is a pointer to your SAX interface.

 Note the `sax_parse` function only returns a `bool` indicating the result of the last executed SAX event.
 It does not return a  `json` value - it is up to you to decide what to do with the SAX events.
 Furthermore, no exceptions are thrown in case of a parse error - it is up to you what to do with the exception object passed to your `parse_error` implementation.
 Internally, the SAX interface is used for the DOM parser (class `json_sax_dom_parser`) as well as the acceptor (`json_sax_acceptor`), see file [`json_sax.hpp`](https://github.com/nlohmann/json/blob/develop/include/nlohmann/detail/input/json_sax.hpp).